mozilla/version-control-tools/docs/hgmo/pushlog.rst

 The web components for pushlog are separate from the core extension and require a bit more effort to configure.
-This code lives in ``hgext/pushlog-legacy``.
-It is our intention to eventually aggregate this code into ``hgext/pushlog`` so there is a unified pushlog experience.
+This code lives in ``hgext/pushlog/feed.py``.
+It is our intention to eventually aggregate this code into a single pushlog extension so there is a unified pushlog experience.

 The web component will require the following extension::

    [extensions]
-   pushlog-feed = /path/to/version-control-tools/hgext/pushlog-legacy/pushlog-feed.py
+   pushlog-feed = /path/to/version-control-tools/hgext/pushlog/feed.py

-``pushlog-feed.py`` exposes some hgweb endpoints that expose pushlog data.
+``pushlog/feed.py`` exposes some hgweb endpoints that expose pushlog data.

 Templates
 ---------

-It isn't enough to activate the ``pushlog-feed`` extension: you'll also need to configure some
+It isn't enough to activate the ``pushlog/feed.py`` extension: you'll also need to configure some
 `Mercurial theming <https://www.mercurial-scm.org/wiki/Theming>`_
 to render pushlog data.